roydelgado/users/README.md

 Use HTML5 form validation

-On success print Matched on UI
+On success print matched on UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).